Umuzi-org/ACN-syllabus/content/projects/data-science-specific/oop-for-data-science/_index.md

 2. Learners should show a clear understanding of Inheritance from parent classes.
 This would be most evidently showed by the use of super() and the way in which a child class is created.

-3. Learners should show an adequate understanding of decorators if they make use of them, although decorators can be tricky, The use of decorators would then be another way to ensure that learners don't create unnecessary functions, hence, the code stays DRY.
-Note, the use of decorators is Not a pre-requisite for this project.
+3. Decorators are another way to ensure that learners don't create unnecessary functions, so the code stays DRY.
+   If the learner chooses to use decorators then it should be done properly.
+Note, the use of decorators is not required for this project.